antonellyb/SQL.RU-parser/README.md

 The list is returned in CSV format and contains topic names and page URLs.
 1. Run get_pages_sqlru.py
 2. When prompted enter author name if necessary
-3. When prompted enter search string if necessary
+3. When prompted enter search string if necessary.